 4. Catch Your Photographer up to Speed with The Order of Events

 When preparing your reception, you need to highly consider the lighting.
 Lighting doesn’t only set a beautiful mood, but it is essential in the capture of good photographs.
 Outdoor weddings have access to natural light.
 Therefore you have got nothing to worry about.
-But if it is indoors, ask your photographer for advice on how to light up your reception.
-You don’t have to use bright blinding light, ..candles, chandeliers and strung lights are sufficient.
+But if you’re indoors, ask your photographer for advice on how to light up your reception.
+You don’t have to use bright blinding lights, ..Candles, chandeliers, and strung lights are sufficient.
+Check:

 6. Smile and Enjoy

-Smile, real and bright smiles are photogenic.
+Smiles, real and bright smiles are photogenic.
 The last and most important thing you need to do is to relax and enjoy yourself.
-Remember that a wedding is a once in a lifetime event, and so is your wedding photoshoot.
-Therefore, be yourself and live your Big day.
-Work hand in hand with your wedding photographer so that you can bring the best out of your wedding photos.
+Remember that a wedding is a once-in-a-lifetime event, and so is your wedding photoshoot.